-An Opposition Division consists of three technical examiners, at least two of whom must not have taken part in the proceedings for grant of the patent to which the opposition relates.
+An Opposition Division consists of three technically qualified examiners, at Art.
+19(2) least two of whom must not have taken part in the proceedings for grant of the patent to which the opposition relates.

 2.2 Legally qualified examiners